mikke89/RmlUiDoc/pages/cpp_manual/contexts.md

 ### Mouse cursor

 Each context can propagate the mouse cursor name to the user through the [system interface](interfaces/system.html).
 The cursor name is set on an element through the  [`cursor`{:.prop} property](../rcss/user_interface.html#cursor).
 When the cursor name changes, the new name is sent though the interface.
+The client can then change the displayed cursor using the cursor facilities on their platform.

 In the case of multiple contexts, it might be convenient for only a single context to handle the mouse cursor.
 The following function can be used to control this behavior:
 ```cpp